halmasieh/MechaCar_Statistical_Analysis/README.md

 it is shown that the variance value is 62.29 which does not exceed 100 pounds per square inch.

-In addition, as shown in the column attributed to variance in the lot_summary table as
+In addition, as shown in the column attributed to variance in the lot_summary table as,